 You can fill out an invoice at any time before, during or after completing a work product.
 It can be helpful to start filling out an invoice early when delivering a high volume of goods or services.

-How do you send an i
+How do you send an invoice?

 You can manually send invoices through email, fax or even snail mail.
 But the fastest way to send an invoice is through free or low-cost invoice software.
 This software allows you to send electronic invoices without looking up customer information each time.